carlos-ruizs/SeleniumExcel/README.md

 create a workbook, worksheet, to iterate through rows, columns, etc.

 This project will be improving constantly and changing stuff as I'm learning how to use both Selenium and C#.

+**Updates 08/15/2018**
+Added a new solution to the project.
+With that addition, the program can now choose between using a database in SQL Server or the Excel spreadsheet to get the information and execute the test cases.